InsertKoinIO/koin/docs/reference/koin-android/viewmodel.md

 and use the `get()` function to inject dependencies.

 :::info
-The `viewModel`/`viewModelOf` keyword helps declaring a factory instance of ViewModel.
+The `viewModel`/`viewModelOf` keyword helps to declare a factory instance of ViewModel.
 This instance will be handled by internal ViewModelFactory and reattach ViewModel instance if needed.
 It also will let inject parameters.
 :::